 Some companies and their employees already understand this.
-The agents recognized in the Genesys CX Heroes program truly make customers feel like their only customer — a unique and valued individual.
+The agents recognized in the Genesys Heroes program truly make customers feel like their only customer — a unique and valued individual.

 One of this year’s winners, Thapelo Kwenane of Harambee, spent 18 minutes on the phone with a jobseeker who’d been looking for employment for seven years in an impossible South African market.
 And he found him the opportunity of a lifetime.

 When Marco Rossi of Swisscard realized he couldn’t get a PIN to a traveler through the usual means before a long business trip, he hopped in the car to hand deliver the PIN before the customer took off on a flight.

 And when Ingrid Skjærseth of travel company Ving had to tell a disabled customer that she couldn’t fly unless she was accompanied, Ingrid got corporate policy changed to allow her customer to make the trip.